iterative/link-check/README.md

 debugging link patterns, as excluded links will have a description distinct from those stopped by the dry run alone.

-### reportUnusedPatterns: boolean | "only"
+### unusedPatternsOnly: boolean

-If set to "only", applies dryRun and skips report logging after reporting unused patterns.
-If otherwise true, unused link exclusion patterns will be logged to output.

-### bottlenecks: Map<string, {minTime: number, maxConcurrent: number}

-This object determines overrides for the settings of the Bottleneck instances used for each hostname.
-The keys will be tried as a micromatch pattern against each link's hostname, and the object at the first match will have its keys override the defaults for that instance.

-By default, Bottleneck instances only allow one concurrent connection and at least 400ms minimum time between each call per hostname.
-Sites with more aggressive 429 responses may require a larger minTime, but the defaults handle the majority of sites well.

-This setting can only be defined in an options file.
+If true, Link Check will use `dryRun`, report unused patterns, and then exit.

-### output: string[]?
+### output: (string | string[])?

-This is a list of output strategies to use on the current run.
-Both runners can use "consoleLog" and "exitCode", and the GitHub Action has a third "checksAction" mode to output to GitHub Actions.
+Selects the output strategy to use.
+Both runners can use "consoleLog", and the GitHub Action has a "checksAction" mode to generate output for `LouisBRunner/checks-action`.
+Can accept multiple strings to use multiple output strategies.

 ### failsOnly: boolean